openmpf/openmpf-docker/components/python_executor/README.md

 - Register your component with the Workflow Manager.
 - Execute your code using the OpenMPF component executor binary.
-- Tail log files so that they appear in the terminal window where you ran `docker run ..` to start your component container.

 How to build the `openmpf_python_component_build` and `openmpf_python_executor` base images